gpaux/Mediana/CaseStudy05.md

 The efficacy profile of two doses of a new treatment (Doses L and Dose H) will be compared to that of a placebo and a successful outcome will be defined as a significant treatment effect at either or both doses.
 A hierarchical structure has been established within each dose so that Endpoint 2 will be tested if and only if there is evidence of a significant effect on Endpoint 1.

-Three treatment effect scenarios for each endpoint are displayed in the Table below.
+Three treatment effect scenarios for each endpoint are displayed in the table below.
 The scenarios define three outcome parameter sets.
 The first set represents a rather conservative treatment effect scenario, the second set is a standard (most plausible) scenario and the third set represents an optimistic scenario.
 Note that a reduction in the HAQ-DI score indicates a beneficial effect and thus the mean changes are assumed to be negative for Endpoint 2.

 <div class="table-responsive">
     <table class="table">